Marguerite Ross Barnett: Legacy

-Dr. Barnett is the first African American woman to become president at a major institution with over 30,000 students.
-The first African American female president at a college Institution was Willa Beatrice Player and the first African American president at an ivy league institution was Ruth Simmons.
-All three of these women achieved major milestones for not only themselves but for the African American community as well.
-They broke barriers for African American women, in a study done by two students at the University of Nebraska–Lincoln, there have been over forty female African American college presidents between 1992 and 2002.
-Prior to this there were only twenty-three African American female college presidents between 1900 and 1991.
+Dr. Barnett was the first African American woman to become president at a major institution with over 30,000 students.
+In a study done by two students at the University of Nebraska–Lincoln, there were over forty female African American college presidents between 1992 and 2002.
+Prior to this, there were only twenty-three African American female college presidents between 1900 and 1991.

-Dr. Barnett fell ill with hypoglycemia cancer which caused her to take a leave of absence in January 1992.
-She traveled to Wailuku, Hawaii, during her leave.
-Dr. Barnett died on Wednesday, February 26, 1992.
-On The day of her passing the University of Houston released two statements.
-The first statement written by Chancellor Alexander F. Schilt praised Dr. Barnett for the resources, habits, and programs that she created that would benefit the future of the university.
-The second statement written by James H Pickering (Acting President) addressed Dr. Barnett's vision for the university and her impact while also mentioning that on that upcoming Sunday, March 1 at 3:00 p.m. a memorial service will be held at Cullen Performance Hall.
-George H. W. Bush wrote to her husband "Marguerite was a dedicated servant to the University of Houston, to her community, and to her country.
-She was very special, and she will be missed", King would share these words at her memorial in front of Cullen Hall.
+She fell ill with a blood disorder involving hypoglycemia and metastatic cancer, which caused her to take a leave of absence and travel to Wailuku, Hawaii in January 1992.
+Dr. Marguerite Ross Barnett died on Wednesday, February 26, 1992.

+The day of her death, the University of Houston released two statements.
+The first statement, written by Chancellor Alexander F. Schilt, praised Dr. Barnett for the resources, habits, and programs she created that would continue to benefit the future of the university.
+The second statement, written by James H. Pickering (the acting university president), addressed Dr. Barnett's vision for education and her impacts on the university, and included details of her memorial service on Sunday, March 1, 1992 held at Cullen Performance Hall.
+President George H. W. Bush wrote to her husband Walter E. King, saying: "Marguerite was a dedicated servant to the University of Houston, to her community, and to her country.
+She was very special, and she will be missed".
+King read Bush's words at her memorial at Cullen Hall.

-Dr. Barnett will be remembered for a multitude of her achievements.
-At UMSL she has a scholarship named after her whose goal is to help students who are in the Bridge program receive their graduate degrees.
-Also, At UMSL the Bridge program is still performing at a very high level.
-Although this is the only program that Is still active, she was a pioneer in how the University of Houston would become one of the most diverse universities in the nation.
-It is currently ranked third in the state of Texas.
-Dr. Barnett has two plaques in her memory, one is at the University of Houston near Cullen Hall, and the other is located at University of Missouri St. Louis.
+At UMSL she is remembered by the Barnett scholarship, named in her memory, the goal of which is to help students in the Bridge program complete their graduate degrees.
+Although this is the only program that is still active, she was instrumental in shaping the University of Houston into one of the most diversely-populated universities in the US.
+Dr. Barnett has two plaques in her memory, one is at the University of Houston near Cullen Hall, the other at the University of Missouri St. Louis.